Basavachari/Dice-Challenge/Readme.md

 In this assignment, we successfully determined total combinations, calculated probability distributions, and reconstructed face values for two dice while maintaining the same probability constraints.
 The code is available in the [GitHub repository](https://github.com/Basavachari/Dice-Challenge) for reference.

 ---

-Feel free to modify this template according to your assignment details, and include additional sections or details as needed.